0xPolygonMiden/miden-base/docs/introduction/getting-started.md

       miden-client input-notes -l
       ```

-2. **Visualising account vault:** After successfully running the previous commands your account should now contained the tokens sent from the faucet.
-You can visualise your accounts vault by running the following command:
+2. **Visualizing account vault:** After successfully running the previous commands your account should now contained the tokens sent from the faucet.
+You can visualize your accounts vault by running the following command:

       ```shell
       miden-client account show <Account-Id> -v